darrenjw/scala-course/exercises/Intro.md

 ### 5. Scala basics tour

 Start working throu the [basic tour](https://docs.scala-lang.org/tour/tour-of-scala.html) from the official [Scala documentation](http://docs.scala-lang.org/).
 When you get to the appropriate point in the tour, open Scala Fiddle in another browser tab and interactively explore Scala in the browser.
 Try to understand as much as possible as you go along.
-If you get it finished, browse some of the other official Scala documentation.
-You will want to bookmark this material to return to later.
+You should only attempt the first two or three sections for now.
+If you get these finished, browse some of the other official Scala documentation.
+You will want to bookmark this material to return to and work through some additional sections later.

 #### eof